Prodigy no longer? Gauff makes breakthrough in Paris at 17 - WHIZ News

 “If she’s not going to win it now, she’s probably going to win another time,” the Tunisian said.

-It wouldn’t be the first time Gauff claims a title at Roland Garros, having won the girls’ singles title in 2018.
+It wouldn’t be the first time Gauff claims a title at Roland Garros, having won the junior title in 2018.

 Gauff already announced herself as a contender to become the next great American player when she made a run to the fourth round at Wimbledon as a 15-year-old qualifier two years ago.
 Now, having gone one step further, she became the youngest American to reach a Grand Slam quarterfinal since Venus Williams did it at 17 at the 1997 U.S. Open.